EGA-archive/FEGA-onboarding/docs/topics/governance-legal/index.md

 <img src="../../assets/img/Path-to-becoming-FEGA-member-v2.0.svg" alt="Colored diagram with icons and descriptions of technical and governance steps an interested Federated EGA node needs to complete to join the Network." width="1200"  align="right" />
 &nbsp;

 * **Contact FEGA with intent to join**.
-This step can be accomplished by engaging in the ELIXIR FHD Community ("[How do I start?](../../#how-do-i-start)") or by contacting Mallory Freeberg or Amy Curwin.
+This step can be accomplished by reaching out directly at fega-info@lists.ega-archive.org or by engaging in the ELIXIR FHD Community ("[How do I start?](../../#how-do-i-start)").
 * **Present use cases to ELIXIR FHD Community; Complete FEGA Use Case Survey**.
 Nodes are encouraged to present at an ELIXIR FHD Community Call on topics related to: 1) national use cases for managing sensitive human omics, phenotype, and clinical data; 2) current challenges for managing sensitive human data; 3) solutions/initiatives planned or in progress to meet these challenges; and 4) how Federated EGA fits in to the node's overall goals.
 Some examples of previous presentations from nodes:
   * <a href="https://drive.google.com/file/d/1qZ4YqlKwCuerIcjSfijUGhvaVQy8iMWf/view?usp=sharing" target="_blank">Canada</a>
   * <a href="https://docs.google.com/presentation/d/1mpTQhBt69reQz3Viju3EWPSi50sdfFy6rBO__gyznK8/edit?usp=sharing" target="_blank">Germany</a>